Dickinson-COMP-491-492/website/docs/assignments/Readings/RD18-SocailMediaLiability.md

 Be prepared to discuss the following questions for each of the three cases that you read about:

 1. What was the plaintiff's claim?
-2. What were the major points in the plantiff's arguent and on which foundational issues / preceidents were they based?
+2. What were the major points in the plantiff's argumentt and on which foundational issues / preceidents were they based?
-3. What wee the major counter points in the defense's arugment?
+3. What wee the major counter points in the defense's arugment and on which foundational issues / preceidents were they based?
 4. In what ways do you agree or disagree with the decision that was made by the court or jury and why?
    - Feel free to do any additional research that you need in order to develop a resonable opinion.